 - Taking a defensive driving program offered by the New Jersey Motor Vehicle Commission can remove two (2) points.

-- A Driver Improvement or Probationary Driver Program can remove three (3) points.
+- A Driver Improvement or Probationary Driver Program can remove up to three (3) points.

 - Going one year with no violations or suspensions will remove three (3) points.

 The removal of points may also help reduce your insurance premiums, so you should talk to your agent.

 Ways to Avoid Points

 Being proactive, monitoring your abstract, and working to remove points can pay dividends in the long run, and thus is well worth the time and effort.

 Even better, being more aware of the rules of the road to avoid the assessment of more points is a good idea.
 You can do this by downloading my book, A Guide to Driving Legally in New Jersey and Surviving Traffic Court If You Don't for more information.